Uj-K/PantryDjango/README.md

 - OCR (Optical Character Recognition) to extract expiration dates from labels.
 - Dashboard view to show which items are expiring soon.
 - Responsive design for both web and mobile platforms.

+---

+## Future Enhancements
-- Recommend recipes based on what the user has.
+- Recommend recipes based on the ingredients the user has.
+- Integrate regional waste disposal guidelines based on user location.
+- Provide guidance on how to dispose of expired or unused food items in an eco-friendly way.
+- Smart notifications (e.g., push/email alerts for items nearing expiration).

 ---